 In the current generation, it is challenging to retain talented employees.
 It requires high investment to identify and nurture the talent, which is only made possible after careful analysis.
 In times the talks of development of the employees’ skills can be taken offensively when discussed without any materials to support it.

-That’s why you require the analyze of the employee performance to have a concrete reason and a straightforward solution that puts the employee on the map and gives them what they need to develop themselves and, thus, help in improving the organization too.
-This is vividly said in the Deloitte’s 2018 Global Human Capital Trends report, “Only a focus on experiences, new career models, data-driven tools, and L&D offerings will enable companies to develop, retain, and reinvent the right talent at the right time.”
+That’s why you require the analysis of the employee performance to have a concrete reason and a straightforward solution that puts the employee on the map and gives them what they need to develop themselves and, thus, help in improving the organization too.
+This is vividly said in Deloitte’s 2018 Global Human Capital Trends report, “Only a focus on experiences, new career models, data-driven tools, and L&D offerings will enable companies to develop, retain, and reinvent the right talent at the right time.”

 How Can the Managers Monitor the Performance?

 For the data analysis to work, there should make a human touch to let it align with the practical goals and responsibilities.
 Let’s see the typical steps involved between a manager and the respective employees for performance management.